Hartford circus fire: The fire

 I remember somebody yelling and seeing a big ball of fire near the top of the tent.
 And this ball of fire just got bigger and bigger and bigger.
 By that time, everybody was panicking.
 The exit was blocked with the cages that the animals were brought in and out with.
 And there was a man taking kids and flinging them up and over that cage to get them out.
 I was sitting up in the bleachers and jumped down — I was three-quarters of the way up.
 You jump down and it was all straw underneath.
 There was a young man, a kid, and he had a pocketknife.
 And he slit the tent, took my arm and pulled me out.

 As she was being pulled out, Krekian grabbed another little girl's arm and pulled her out as well.
 Frieda Pushnik, who performed with the circus as the "Armless and Legless Wonder", was rescued by a minstrel show performer who rushed on stage, picked up Pushnik's chair and carried her to safety.
 Pushnik continued to perform with the circus until 1955.
 Others, such as Judith Shapiro [Cohen], who was about seven years old, were taken higher up into the stands and instructed to jump off the bleachers.
 Being afraid to do so, Judith refused to jump and instead was pushed off, landing on a chair underneath.

 Because of the paraffin wax waterproofing of the tent, the flames spread rapidly, helped by the wind.
-The waterproofing indeed protected the tent from the rain, but, as had been repeatedly shown, it was highly flammable.
-Many people were badly burned by the melting paraffin, which rained down from the roof.
+The waterproofing indeed protected the tent from the rain, but as mentioned before, it rendered the tent highly flammable.
+Many people were badly burned by melting paraffin raining down from the roof.
 The fiery tent collapsed in about eight minutes according to eyewitness survivors, trapping hundreds of spectators beneath it.
 Because of a picture that appeared in several newspapers of sad tramp clown Emmett Kelly holding a water bucket, the event became known as "the day the clowns cried".